 Having a dog with allergies can be incredibly frustrating for a dog owner, especially since the cause of the allergic reaction can often be very difficult to properly diagnose.

-But if you notice constant itching and scratching on top of a poor coat quality and chronic canine ear infections, it may point to a food allergy.
+But if you notice common dog allergy symptoms such as constant itching and scratching on top of a poor coat quality and chronic canine ear infections, it may point to a food allergy.
 Having a dog allergic to food means you have to be extra cautious with what you feed him.
 Sometimes, the food you are feeding him can be causing these uncomfortable side effects.
 While this doesn’t make you the bad guy, it does mean you should pay close attention and switch your dog’s food if you suspect that allergies to his current diet may be the cause.

 When Do Food Allergies Occur